totalnoMartina/cube-discovery/README.md

 # Acknowledgements

 Code Institute mentor, Tim Nelson is huge help and guidance, helping me and directing my ideas toward real goal to be accomplished through creating this app.
 I was unsure on how to start and I had perfect guidance.
-My close friends who tested the app a few times, shared insights and concerns that help me make this better for the UX.
+My friends tested the app a few times, Slack channel for #peer-review-code also helped with feedbacks.